Alkemic/scrapper/README.md

 ### Repetitions on site
-When there is more than one occurrence of data set you are looking for you, then you should use ``Pagination``.
+When there is more than one occurrence of data set you are looking for you, then you should use ``ItemSet``.
 It's designed to look for repetitions in content.
 When creating a class, you have to setup two attributes:
 * ``content_selector`` - it's selector, that we are going to iterate over